 Given that the diaphragm provides added anti-reflux capacity to the lower esophageal sphincter, chiropractic physicians should consider specific rehabilitative techniques to support abdominal respiration for a large subset of patients with GERD.

 Your knee is the trash can of your lower extremity.
 It collects all the garbage of poor stability and starts causing pain.
 It is painful during or after activity because of improper use.
 While poor movement drives inflammation and pain, proper movement is like massage for our joints.
-Of course, complex cases would require consultations […]
+Too often, I hear people explain that […]

 In terms of rehabilitation and sports performance, foot stability is a complex issue.
 Ideally, different regions of the foot/ankle transition between rigid and supple during walking.
 Regions of the foot that move too much in a certain direction at the wrong time are “unstable”.
 Likewise, regions that move too little are “fixated”.
 Thus I most […]